-If you watch closely, “Kyle” spots the lit eyes of a single deer standing on the right shoulder, almost at the exact time the blood and body of another deer comes into view.
-From this point (and using this example) the driver has less than four seconds to make a life-or-death decision.
+If you watch closely, the passenger (Kyle) spots the lit eyes of a single deer standing on the right shoulder, almost at the exact time the blood and body of another deer comes into view.
+From this point, the driver had less than four seconds to make a life-or-death decision.

 The driver in this video did everything right.
 She drove through the collision.
-And although unfortunate for the deer involved, she quite possibly saved the life of her and her passenger.
+And although unfortunate for the deer involved, she quite possibly saved herself and her passenger.

-In the case of my experience, it happened so fast that my foot never even hit the brakes.
+In my own experience, it happened so fast that my foot never even hit the brakes.
 Instead, I maintained control and drove straight through, slowing down gradually after the impact.
-Luckily, I came out of it unscathed – unfortunately, the whitetail buck didn’t, and the damage to my truck was pegged at $10,000.
+Luckily, I came out of it unscathed, but the whitetail buck unfortunately did not.
+The damage to my truck was pegged at $10,000.

 Here's some words of advice from Geico on deer and vehicle collisions: